-Homemade vegan frosting is easy to make!
-Instead of using food coloring, we used plant based powder to dye the frosting.
+This vegan frosting recipe is easy to make!
+Instead of using food coloring, we used plant-based powder to dye the frosting.

 I’ve been busy testing cookie and frosting recipes in my kitchen all week.
 Looking for the best recipe to make for Christmas this year.

-How To Make Vegan Frosting with Natural Colors & Sugar Free Options
+Vegan Frosting Recipe with Natural Colors & Sugar-Free Options

-My kids requested a smooth frosting without a strong coconut flavor (they say everything taste like coconut).
+My kids requested a smooth frosting without a strong coconut flavor (they say everything tastes like coconut).
 I started out with coconut oil, but the texture wasn’t right and there were hints of coconut flavor in the frosting.
-Next I tried palm shorting and the frosting turned out perfect, smooth and flavorless!
+Next, I tried palm shorting and the frosting turned out perfect, smooth and flavorless!

-The organic powdered sugar and monk fruit worked the best but the coconut sugar wasn’t to bad.
+The organic powdered sugar and monk fruit worked the best but the coconut sugar wasn’t too bad.
 The color of the frosting ended up dark brown and the frosting was a little gritty.

 If you’re interested in making frosting with unrefined sugars like sucanat, rapadura or coconut sugar you can make unrefined powdered sugar by following this recipe.
 I personally didn’t care for it but if you prefer to use only unrefined sugar you can defiantly give it a try!